Vietnam under Chinese rule: Li and Lao

 Li (俚) and Lao (獠) were the most common names used during the Han-Tang period to refer to barbarians encompassing the area that is modern Vietnam.
 The Tang classified certain households in Jiaozhi as "Li households" who only had to pay a special administrative tax at half the rate of normal citizens.
 However this special status was not restricted to the borders of modern Vietnam and applied to the entire Lingnan region.
 Li people could be found further north of Guangzhou and as far east as Chaozhou, making it unlikely to be a unified ethnic group.
-Churchman suggests that "Li" was a term for a mild degree of barbarity in lowland dwellers whereas the "Lao" were highland dwellers closer to imperial administrative centers.
+Michael Churchman suggests that "Li" was a term for a mild degree of barbarity in lowland dwellers whereas the "Lao" were highland dwellers closer to imperial administrative centers.
 Lý Phật Tử, a kinsman of Lý Bôn, was considered a "Li person" despite the fact that Lý Bôn was not according to Chinese historical texts, and the Đại Việt sử ký toàn thư described him as the Vietnamized descendant of Chinese refugees.